tdwg/dwc/CONTRIBUTING.md

 Changes to the standard are subject to the [change policy](changepolicy.html).
 Here's how you can contribute:

 * Want to make a change to the standard?
-Copy and paste one of the issue templates below and [submit a new issue](https://github.com/tdwg/dwc/issues/new).
+Copy and paste one of the **issue templates** below and [submit a new issue](https://github.com/tdwg/dwc/issues/new).
 * Want to contribute to this repository?
 [Fork the repository](https://github.com/tdwg/dwc/fork), make the changes, and [send a pull request](https://github.com/tdwg/dwc/compare).
- Have a question about Darwin Core?
+* Have a question about Darwin Core?
 Send it to tdwg-content@lists.tdwg.org.

 ## Issue templates

 ### New term

-Copy and paste this template into your [new issue](https://github.com/tdwg/dwc/issues/new) if you want to create a term that does not exist yet ((example of such an issue)[]).
+Copy and paste this template into your [new issue](https://github.com/tdwg/dwc/issues/new) if you want to create a term that does not exist yet ([example]()).

 ```
 ## New term